YidingPi/ECSE551-Assignment1/README.md

 ## Hyperparameter Tuning and Experimentation

 Within each script, hyperparameters such as learning rate, discount factor, epsilon (and its decay parameters), and batch sizes (for DQN) are defined.
-You are encouraged to experiment with different values to observe their effect on learning performance.
+You are encouraged to experiment with different values to observe the effect on learning performance.

 For example, in the DQN script, you might see lines like: